 Update- I’m quilting again, and boy, did I miss it!
 Piecing by hand is so relaxing.

 I get a lot done in bursts.
 I have had a lot of health issues in the last few years so I learned if I have the energy I had better put it to use.
 Earlier this evening I organized our linen closet and my youngest boys’ dressers (purging clothes).
 Tonight I’m writing a few blog posts ahead for days when I won’t have time.

 - Make lists: If you make a list before bedtime you know what your most important task is the next morning.
 I can’t function without my to do lists.
 If I don’t know what I should be doing, how can I manage my time to do it?
 My lists include: To Do, Honey Do, Urgent, HOW, Homeschool Schedule, Blog Ideas, Educational Links, Read Later, etc.

 - Consider dual screens: If you need to get a lot done on the computer consider using two screens.
 Survey after survey shows 20 percent to 30 percent productivity boost using two computer screens.
 I’ve been using two screens for over five years and I love it.

 - Utilize the Internet: I use several online tools to get organized and save time.
 Check out Trello.

 - Compare lists: I frequently schedule time with hubby to compare lists and make plans for action items.

 - Don’t waste time: Most TV watching is wasted time.
-I limit my viewing to Charles Stanley and Kay Arthur Bible studies, educational shows with the children (pre-recorded) and home organization shows that encourage productivity.
+I record educational shows with the children and home organization shows that encourage productivity.